 District 4, under the command of Capt.
-Daniel Gerard, is responsible for patroling and policing 10 neighborhoods: Mount Auburn, Corryville, Walnut Hills, Avondale, North Avondale, Paddock Hills, Bond Hill, Roselawn, Carthage, and Hartwell.
+Michael U. Neville, is responsible for patrolling and policing 10 neighborhoods: Mount Auburn, Corryville, Walnut Hills, Avondale, North Avondale, Paddock Hills, Bond Hill, Roselawn, Carthage, and Hartwell.

-District personnel are divided into five uniform patrol shifts supervised by a lieutenant.
+District personnel are divided into three uniform patrol shifts supervised by a lieutenant.
 Additionally, an Investigative Unit, which contains the Violent Crimes Squad and Neighborhood Officer Squad, is responsible for felony and most misdemeanor case investigations.
 A lieutenant supervises this unit.